makahype/superbot/README.md

 frame to ensure that browser repainting is kept to a minimum.
 This function will return a defered object allow the user to call any other functions after all dom manipulations are complete. (uses requestAnimationFrame)

+* sb.loadTemplate(name, html): load a string as a template.
+This is to be used with precompiled templates to remove the need for adding template markup to the page.

+* sb.displayTemplate(name, data, ele_id): function is a common use that encapsulates rendering a template into an element give a specific set of data and the elements id

+* sb.displayLoop(name, data_arr, ele_id): function is a common use that encapsulates rendering a template as a list item into an element give a specific array of data items and the elements id

 * sb.s.TDELIM [constant]: the delimeter to use in templates to mark a variable replacement.
 Surround a variable name with these delimeters and it will be replaced with the